Board of Examiners

 You can contact the Board of Examiners for requests related to your educational programme, such as:

-- include the results of a free minor in your SVO;
+- include the results of a self-composed minor in your SVO;

 - recognition of credits obtained abroad;

 For submitting the above mentioned requests, you must use the appropriate application form.
 The various application forms can be downloaded here.
 By using this forms, the central education administration can process your request quickly after approval from the Board of Examiners.